kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

   enable / disable DRA feature.
   - Components depending on the feature gate: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet
-  - Feature gate name: `PodResourcesDynamicResources` new feature gate to enable / disable PodResources API List method to populate `DynamicResource` information from the `DRAManager`.
+  - Feature gate name: `KubeletPodResourcesDynamicResources` new feature gate to enable / disable PodResources API List method to populate `DynamicResource` information from the `DRAManager`.
   `DynamicResourceAllocation` feature gate has to be enabled as well.
   - Components depending on the feature gate: kubelet, 3rd party consumers.
-  - Feature gate name: `PodResourcesGet` new feature gate to enable / disable PodResources API Get method.
-In case `DynamicResourceAllocation` or the `PodResourcesDynamicResources` are disabled and `PodResourcesGet` is enabled, the Get method will retrieve resources allocated by device plugins, memory and cpus (but omit those allocated by DRA resource drivers).
+  - Feature gate name: `KubeletPodResourcesGet` new feature gate to enable / disable PodResources API Get method.
+In case `DynamicResourceAllocation` or the `KubeletPodResourcesDynamicResources` are disabled and `KubeletPodResourcesGet` is enabled, the Get method will retrieve resources allocated by device plugins, memory and cpus (but omit those allocated by DRA resource drivers).
-    In case `PodResourcesGet`, `DynamicResourceAllocation` and `PodResourcesDynamicResources`
+    In case `KubeletPodResourcesGet`, `DynamicResourceAllocation` and `KubeletPodResourcesDynamicResources`
     are all enabled, the `Get()` method will also retrieve the resources allocated via DRA.
   - Components depending on the feature gate: kubelet, 3rd party consumers.